 Landscape News and Resources

-Yard debris and leaves should be placed in compostable paper bags for trash collection (plastic bags NOT accepted by American Disposal).
+As the leaves continue to fall, please remember yard debris and leaves should be placed in compostable paper bags for trash collection (plastic bags NOT accepted by American Disposal).
 Please do not dump leaves and yard debris in Boston Ridge wooded areas, which stops re-generation of tree seedlings, ferns, and woodland wildflowers.

 Upcoming Projects